robb-j/http-tar-unpacker/README.md

 ## What is this?

-The idea behind this project is to create a docker image that bridges the gap between DevOps and static site generator.
+The idea behind this project is to create a docker image that bridges the gap between DevOps and static site generators.
 For example:

 - You want to push to a master branch an it automatically builds and deploys generated assets